mp2301/sumofme/docs/enterprise/ai-ml-architecture-and-enablement/prompt-recipes.md

 Before returning, verify the response contains no personal data (names, emails, IDs).
 If it does, redact or respond with 'contains-sensitive-data'.
 ```

-## Prompt testing and evaluation (quick wins)
+## Prompt testing and governance

+Testing:

-- Keep 5-10 canonical prompts and expected outputs for high-risk paths.
+- Keep 5–10 canonical prompts and expected outputs for high-risk paths.
 - Run them in CI against model updates and flag regressions in a dashboard.

-## Governance reminders
+- Automate canary evaluations against a test corpus; compare response fingerprints for regressions.

+Governance:

-- Store prompts and their audit metadata in a versioned store (git or internal governance DB).
+- Store prompts and audit metadata in a versioned repo or internal governance DB.
-- Ensure legal & privacy review for prompts that process customer data.

-## Prompt testing and evaluation

-- Maintain a small suite of prompts and expected outputs for high-risk workflows.
-- Automate canary evaluations: run prompts against a test corpus and compare response fingerprints for regression.

-## Governance notes

-- Log the prompt, model id, and selected retrieval evidence for auditability.
+- Log prompt, model id, and selected retrieval evidence for auditability.
 - Apply data minimization: remove or redact PII before sending for generation.